 Financial Products: Education Savings and Insurance

-Several financial products can help families save for education costs while providing tax benefits, projected returns (returns are not guaranteed and depend on market conditions), or insurance protection.
+Several financial products can help families save for education costs while providing projected returns (returns are not guaranteed and depend on market conditions) or insurance protection.
 Understanding these options helps you choose the right strategy for your situation.

 Education Savings Plans